Recommended vaccinations for those under the age of two

 Who/when?

-Two vaccinations are recommended once the child has reached the age of 9 months.
-If the first vaccination is given in the first year, the second vaccination should be administered after 3 months.
-If the first vaccination is given after the first year, the second vaccination should be administered as soon as possible with a minimum gap of 4 weeks.
+Two vaccinations are recommended from the age of ten months (absolutely essential before entering communal facilities such as nurseries).
+If vaccination begins in the first year of life, the second vaccination should be administered three months after the first vaccination.
+If vaccination begins after the first birthday, the second vaccination should be administered as soon as possible after at least four weeks.

-After two vaccinations with a live vaccine against measles, mumps, rubella, long-term protection (immunity) can be assumed and no further vaccinations are recommended.
+After two vaccinations with a live vaccine against measles, mumps and rubella, long-lasting protection (immunity) can be assumed and no further vaccinations are recommended.

 Caution